 Ability in providing transportation to arrive to the location of the homestay is important to gain positive reviews from the tourists.
 Using a good and comfortable transportation can affect the satisfaction.
 This is due to fulfil the needs and requests by the customer for having a good accessibility to reach the destination (Amayrol et al., 2018).
 Easy access to the location of attraction is important in developing a tourist satisfaction (Saputra, 2017; Nurlisa & Ferani, 2018).
 The greater the accessibility of transportation to reach the destination, the higher the satisfaction of the tourist (Yue & Ruangyot, 2019).
 Accessibility that are easy to be accessed to reach the destination are strategically place and offers low cost (Rehmath, 2018).
 Good accessibility offers low cost transportation while giving an enjoyable experience for the tourists (Ritchie & Crouch, 2010; Chin et al., 2018).
-Good accessibility positively influence the tourist satisfaction (Al-Ababneh, 2013; Forozia et al., 2013; Chin et al., 2018).
+Good accessibility will have a positive impact on a tourist satisfaction (Rehmath, 2018).
+Previous scholar stated that quality accessibility positively influences the tourist satisfaction (Al-Ababneh, 2013; Forozia et al., 2013; Chin et al., 2018).
 The better the quality of accessibility, the greater the satisfaction of the tourists (Nguyen & Vo, 2018).
 Therefore, it can be hypothesized that: